Welcome back to this series on architecting applications and systems with scaling in mind.

 Adding a Read-Replica per Server

-If our application is very data-read heavy or performs a lot of complex queries, we can take this one step further and set up a DB read replica per app server in the cluster.
+If our application is very data-read heavy or performs a lot of complex queries, we can take this one step further and set up a database read replica per app server in the cluster.
 Ideally this is something that would be set up by your IaC code and set up automatically when you change the size of the cluster.

 Adding an API Gateway to spread request types

-This one simple scaling trick that Microservices don’t want you to know about!
+This one simple scaling trick that microservices don’t want you to know about!

-Let’s say we have some scaling issues around individual parts of our application, that are either CPU or DB-read intensive.
+Let’s say we have some scaling issues around individual parts of our application, that are either CPU or database-read intensive.
 A “reporting” service may be a good example of this, where building a complex report with numerous SQL joins could take 30 seconds or more.

 Through our API contract with the outside world, we can segment these by URL.
 From our monolith in part 1, we have a /reports